Showing posts sorted by relevance for query Onomatopoeia. Sort by date Show all posts

 Bill Safire (right) on Air Force Two with Spiro Agnew, November 1972 (US presidential election campaign).

 Safire was also a White House speech writer for Richard Nixon (1913–1994; US president 1969-1974 & Spiro Agnew (1918–1996; US vice president 1969-1973).
 Impressionistically, it would seem right-wingers tend to outnumber the left in the authorship of texts lamenting the decline in standards of English writing and it is one of the theatres of the culture wars.
 In English, although there are the plenty of pedants and not a few of the infamous grammar Nazis still obsessing over stuff like a split infinitive, it’s not the sort of language which needs pointless “rules” to be enforced, many of which were never rules in the first place.
-English spelling and grammar evolves according to practical imperatives; the transmission of meaning in an economical, precise and elegant way.
+English spelling and grammar evolves usually according to a practical imperative: the transmission of meaning in an economical, precise and elegant way.
 Criticism from the (notional) left is more political than linguistic: their objections to “correct” English is essentially that it’s just another way of maintaining white privilege and that all dialects within English are of equal cultural value and none should be regarded as “incorrect” or spoken by the “uneducated”.

 Some of Bill Safire’s fumblerules